What is Coaching

 “Therefore, prepare your minds for action, and be sober-minded … set your hope fully on the grace that will be brought to you at the revelation of Jesus Christ.”

-Being mentally tough doesn’t mean trying to control every circumstance; it means trusting God and mastering your own responses.
+Being resilient doesn’t mean trying to control every circumstance; it means trusting God and mastering your own responses.
 When faced with difficulty, mentally strong individuals shift their focus from emotions to purposeful action.
 Instead of dwelling on how they feel, they zero in on what needs to be done.

 These two distinct mindsets lead to entirely different outcomes.
 A mindset of “what needs to be done” fosters clarity, courage, wisdom, and discipline.
-In contrast, a mindset of “how do I feel” fuels negativity, anxiety, and stress.
+In contrast, if we stay only with ‘how do I feel?’ it can easily lead to anxiety and discouragement—especially when we feel tired or alone.

 Mindfulness